Polynomial-B/synth-app-frontend/README.md

 ### Key Learnings

-My main takeaway from this project is that working with an unfamiliar library and reading

-Tone.js -- an unfamiliar library
-Experience with React, props, hooks
+My main takeaway from this project is that it can be time-consuming to work with an unfamiliar library.
+Reading the documentation and performing tests with Tone.js took time.
+It is a great tool that makes web audio manipulation much easier but I found that due to the lack of resources (when compared to other libraries that I'm more familiar with) it was a longer process than it would have been if I'd chosen a more standard project.

+I enjoyed working more with React.
+Learning more about React hooks and new ways to dynamically change content.
+One small discovery was the use of `useEffect` to manipulate the `document.title`, to change the titlebar text.

 ### Improvements

 ##### Refactoring